-Internal Dissemination
+Internal Communication

 - 1. Copies of the Affirmative Action Plan are furnished to the Commissioner, the Deputy Commissioner, Assistant Commissioners, Managers and Supervisors.
 It is Management's responsibility to communicate the Affirmative Action Plan to all employees under their supervision at respective staff meetings. - 2.
 The Affirmative Action Plan is prominently displayed on employee bulletin boards within the Agency.
-Each of two bulletin boards is displayed in the central hallway leading to the building stairwells on the third and fourth floors of the Agency. - 3.
+Each of two bulletin boards is displayed in the central hallway leading to the building stairwells on the third and fourth floors of the Agency.
+An electronic version of the Affirmative Action Plan is available to all employees. - 3.
 New employees are informed of the Agency's Affirmative Action Plan, the components of the plan, and the availability of the Affirmative Action Plan by the Human Resource Director/Affirmative Action Officer Designee during formal employee orientation programs which take place at least once each year. - 4.
 Managers and Supervisors are responsible for communicating to their staff, during regular staff meetings, that a copy of the plan, any revisions to the plan and other information regarding Agency affirmative action/diversity activities are available for their review.

-External Dissemination
+External Communication

 - 1. A copy of the Affirmative Action Plan is furnished to Union-appointed Business Representatives for employee bargaining units including AFSCME, MAPE and MMA. - 2.
 A copy of the Affirmative Action Plan is provided to individuals upon request. - 3.
 The phrase Equal Opportunity Employer is included in Agency letterhead and in all recruitment advertisements. - 4.
-Six copies are provided to the Legislative Reference Library every even numbered years.
+Six copies are provided to the Legislative Reference Library every evennumbered year.